bloomberg/fast-noise-aware-topic-clustering/README.md

 # FANATIC
 FAst Noise-Aware TopIc Clustering

-Authors: Ari Silburt, Anja Subasic, Evan Thompson, Carmeline Dsilva
+Authors: Ari Silburt, Anja Subasic, Evan Thompson, Carmeline Dsilva, Tarec Fares

 ## General
 This repo contains the research code and scripts used in the paper [FANATIC: FAst Noise-Aware TopIc Clustering](), and provides a basic overview of the code structure and its major components.
 For more questions, please directly contact the authors.